 Still, for some games (mainly, rhythm games), it may be required to synchronize player actions with something happening in a song (usually in sync with the BPM).
-For this, having more precise timing information for an exact playback position is very welcome.
+For this, having more precise timing information for an exact playback position is useful.

-Achieving very low playback timing precision is very difficult.
-This because many factors are at play during audio playback:
+Achieving very low playback timing precision is difficult.
+This is because many factors are at play during audio playback:

 - Audio is mixed in chunks (not continuously), depending on the size of audio buffers used (check latency in project settings).